 \subsubsection{Generating New Nodes}

-With the selected key nodes, the next step is to adopt them as conditional information to generate new thought nodes.
-Then we generate the new nodes based on the key nodes by integrating them into the thought structure and expanding them to form new branches.
-For each new node, we select two key nodes from $\mathcal{T}_{key}$, denoted as $\mathcal{T}_{i_{key}}$ and $\mathcal{T}_{l_{key}}$.
-With each pair of selected key nodes, the model generates a new thought node $\mathcal{T}^{1}_{il}$ as:
+With the selected key nodes, the next step is to use them as conditional information for generating new thought nodes.
+We generate the new nodes by combining two key nodes from the set $T^{\text{key}}$, denoted as $T_{i}^{\text{key}}$ and $T_{l}^{\text{key}}$.
+Given such a pair, the model generates a new candidate node $T^{1}_{il}$ as: